ericqu/LinearRegression.jl/README.md

 LinearRegression now accept model without intercept.
 Like models made with GLM the intercept is implicit, and to enable the no intercept the user must specify it in the formula (for instance ```y  ~ 0 + x```).

-LinearRegression does not support analytical weights (however, it is under consideration); GLM supports frequency weights.
+LinearRegression now supports analytical weights; GLM supports frequency weights.

 Both LinearRegression and GLM rely on StatsModels.jl for the model's description (@formula); hence it is easy to move between the two packages.
 Similarly, categorical variables are defined in the same way facilitating moving from one to the other when needed.